initially in my FJ 1100,

 important, no turbulences at all between

-intoxicate you and the hot in summer when any traffic jam traps
+intoxicate you in summer when you are trapped by a traffic jam

 Yamaha 1TX flip-up screen